This is the formal call for applications for promotion and/or tenure to be effective September 1, 2019.

-One paper and one electronic copy of each dossier must be submitted to the Office of the Provost on December 1, 2016 by the dean of a school or college.
-Please consult your Dean’s Office or school/college guidelines for prior deadlines.
+One paper and one electronic copy of each dossier must be submitted to the Office of the Provost on December 1, 2018, by the dean of a school or college.
+The due date will be December first each year.
+If that date falls on a weekend or a holiday, the dossiers are due the closest business day.
+Please consult your Dean’s Office or school/college guidelines for prior school/college deadlines.

-Dossiers can be delivered to the attention of Teresa Davis in the Office of the Provost, 114 Jesse Hall.
+Dossiers should be delivered to the attention of Elizabeth Hardt in the Office of the Provost, 114 Jesse Hall.
+Instructions for delivery of electronic dossiers will be sent to each school/college.

 I. POLICY AND PROCEDURE REMINDERS